Eric217/Compressor/README.md

 # Compressor
 A Compressor based on huffman.
-VS + QT
-Write for Windows.
+VS + QT, Written for Windows.
 Real Compression